cjihrig/metri/README.md

 The hapi authentication to apply to the metrics route.
 Defaults to `false` (no authentication).

+### `formatPaths(request)`

+`metri` tracks request response times via a histogram.
+By default, times are tracked by HTTP method, path, and response status code (`GET /foo 200` for example).
+By default, the path is obtained via hapi's `request.path`.
+However, for use cases such as GraphQL, `request.path` may not be the ideal way to identify requests. `formatPaths()` is an optional function that takes the hapi request object as an input, and returns the path to be used by the response timing histogram.
+If `formatPaths()` returns a non-string value, the response is not recorded in the histogram.
+This is useful for ignoring routes, such as `/health`.

 ### `defaultFormat`

 The default response type.
 Valid values are `'json'` and `'exposition'`.
 Defaults to `'exposition'`.